Race in Nineteenth-Century Literatures and Cultures

 Edited by Patricia A. Matthew and Manu Samriti Chander

 The scholars published in this series will be experts in the long, global nineteenth century and adept in archival access, methodological and theoretical historiography, critical race theories, sociological methodologies, and postcolonial, Black and Indigenous theories, methodologies, and practices.
 The series’ span from the late-Enlightenment through the early twentieth century will deliver an important intellectual bridge for critical race scholars and will enable larger historical and theoretical narratives to emerge about the ways race is constructed and operates in literature, history, and culture.
-The series thus aims to produce critical interventions into both the study of the long nineteenth century and the critical study of race and empire.
+The series thus aims to produce critical interventions into both the study of the long nineteenth century and the critical study of race.
 We invite proposals from scholars across the globe and are especially keen to feature minoritized scholars working in fields that have historically excluded Black and brown intellectuals.

 Please send cover letter, proposal, and, if available, a sample chapter from the manuscript following OUP’s guidelines to OUP.C19Race@gmail.com